View real-time energy output

 The first sources of solar power for the Bright Arizona Community Solar Program are the 1.22 megawatt (MW) single-axis tracking PV array at La Senita Elementary School and the .5 MW solar array at Kingman1.

-Future demands would be met through new solar power systems located in UES' service territory.
+Future demands will be met through new solar power systems located in UES' service territory.

 Participating UES Electric customers can purchase 150 kilowatt-hour (kWh) "blocks" of solar energy produced by local photovoltaic (PV) arrays.
 Each block will offset an equivalent amount of traditional power, allowing customers to enjoy the benefits of clean, green renewable energy for an affordable price.